Hi, I’m Janine

 What coaching With Me Looks Like

-Sessions are thoughtful, practical, paced and tailored to you.
+Sessions are thoughtful, practical, and paced to fit you.

-We focus on what’s happening now, what your challenges are, and what would genuinely help — without pressure or perfectionism.
+We focus on what’s happening now, what’s hard, and what would genuinely help — without pressure or perfectionism.

 My Experience & training

-Alongside lived experience, I bring professional training and accreditation, including:
+Alongside lived experience, I bring professional training and ongoing development:

 - Advanced ADHD Coach